2022 Mazda3 and Mazda CX-30

-The 2021 model year versions of the Mazda CX-30 and Mazda3 see the debut of the updated version of Mazda’s unique Skyactiv-X SPCCI Spark Controlled Compression Ignition petrol engine.
-Renamed e-Skyactiv X, the updated version delivers increased performance and even more efficiency.
+The 2022 Mazda CX-30 and 2022 Mazda3 feature Mazda’s unique Skyactiv-X SPCCI Spark Controlled Compression Ignition petrol engine.
+Renamed e-Skyactiv X in 2021, the updated version delivers increased performance and even more efficiency.

-The latest 2.0-litre e-Skyactiv X engine produces 186ps at 6,000rpm and maximum torque of 240Nm at 4,000rpm an increase of 6ps and 16Nm respectively.
+The latest 2.0-litre e-Skyactiv X engine produces 186ps at 6,000rpm and maximum torque of 240Nm at 4,000rpm an increase of 6ps and 16Nm respectively compared to the previous Skyactiv-X engine.
 The torque improvement is most noticeable from 2000rpm onwards, however e-Skyactiv X’s torque output has improved in almost all engine speed ranges, and particularly under acceleration from partial-load driving situations most commonly found during daily driving.
-Even better, efficiency has also been improved, with CO2 emissions dropping by 5 to 11g/km – depending on model, transmission and trim level.
+Even better, efficiency has been improved, with CO2 emissions dropping by 5 to 11g/km – depending on model, transmission and trim level.
 Corresponding improvement in WLTP combined economy further increases the appeal of Mazda’s unique SPCCI petrol engine.

 As an example the AWD GT Sport CX-30 automatic now emits 11g/km less CO2 with a 2.4mpg improvement in combined WLTP economy, while the entry-level front-wheel drive manual SE-L Lux CX-30 is 6g/km cleaner and is 2.5mpg more fuel efficient.
-The updates to Mazda’s 2.0-litre Spark Controlled Compression Ignition engine have been achieved through adjusting the compression ratio from 16.3:1 to 15.0:1, while other modifications include the optimisation of combustion control, modified pistons and updating the Mazda M Hybrid mild-hybrid system’s software.
+The updates to Mazda’s 2.0-litre Spark Controlled Compression Ignition engine were achieved through adjusting the compression ratio from 16.3:1 to 15.0:1, while other modifications included the optimisation of combustion control, modified pistons and updating the Mazda M Hybrid mild-hybrid system’s software.

 This results in a broader operating band of combustion efficiency, which ensures e-Skyactiv X not only delivers higher maximum engine torque but also improved real-world fuel economy.
-The intake valve timing has been adapted through modifying the intake camshaft, this leads to a reduction in pumping losses and further increases the engine’s specific heat ratio, resulting in improvements to the e-Skyactiv X’s fuel consumption.
+The intake valve timing was adapted through modifying the intake camshaft, this lead to a reduction in pumping losses and further increases the engine’s specific heat ratio, resulting in improvements to the e-Skyactiv X’s fuel consumption.

-On sale from the 1st April, the 2021 Mazda3 sees the same upgraded e-Skyactiv X engine introduced and benefits from 5-11g/km CO2 reductions alongside the same power and torque improvements.
-The nine-model 2.0-litre e-Skyactiv G line-up features SE-L, SE-L Lux, Sport Lux, GT Sport and GT Sport Tech trims with the option of an automatic gearbox on all but the entry-level SE-L. The e-Skyactiv X hatchback range features nine cars across SE-L Lux, Sport Lux, GT Sport and GT Sport Tech trims with the option of an automatic gearbox from Sport Lux onwards.
-Additionally, the stylish 2021 Mazda3 Saloon is offered exclusively with the e-Skyactiv X engine with the same nine model line-up as the hatchback.
+The 2022 Mazda3 features the same upgraded e-Skyactiv X engine and benefits from 5-11g/km CO2 reductions alongside the same power and torque improvements.
+The eight-model 2.0-litre e-Skyactiv G line-up features SE-L, SE-L Lux, Sport Lux, GT Sport and GT Sport Tech trims with the option of an automatic gearbox on all but the entry-level SE-L. The e-Skyactiv X hatchback range features six cars across SE-L Lux, Sport Lux, GT Sport and GT Sport Tech trims with the option of an automatic gearbox from Sport Lux onwards.
+Additionally, the stylish 2022 Mazda3 Saloon is offered exclusively with the e-Skyactiv X engine with a nine model line-up.

-Small changes to the award-winning Mazda3 see a sunroof added to Sport Lux, GT Sport and GT Sport Tech e-Skyactiv X models.
-Commenting on the 2021 Mazda3 and CX-30, Jeremy Thomson, Managing Director Mazda UK, said: “our SPCCI engine technology is part of our multi-solution approach to powertrains and sustainability that has also seen the introduction of Mazda M Hybrid in Mazda3 and Mazda CX-30, plus the launch of the Mazda MX-30 – our first battery electric car.
+Commenting on the 2022 Mazda3 and CX-30, Jeremy Thomson, Managing Director Mazda UK, said: “Our SPCCI engine technology is part of our multi-solution approach to powertrains and sustainability that has also seen the introduction of Mazda M Hybrid in Mazda3 and Mazda CX-30, plus the launch of the Mazda MX-30 – our first battery electric car.
 The updates to this technology with e-Skyactiv X has further enhanced the unique blend of performance and efficiency offered by our Skyactiv-X Technology.
-The Mazda CX-30 is now our best selling car in the UK, and 47 per cent of CX-30s and Mazda3s sold in the UK feature the SPCCI engine, so I’m delighted that the 2021 models are now ready for customers to configure, order and engage with remotely via our digitally open dealer network”.
+The Mazda CX-30 is now our best-selling car in the UK, and 47 per cent of CX-30s and Mazda3s sold in the UK feature the SPCCI engine.”

 - Ends -